 He next defeated the Americans at Kemps Landing, and then traveled south where he barricaded Great Bridge on the Carolina side.
 In addition to burning homes, Dunmore's men slaughtered the colonists' livestock and horses.
 Dunmore built a stockade and dismantled part of the bridge, then installed cannons.

-But on the night of December 10, 1775, the news did reach the O'Dowdy family who lived on Currituck Banks.
-A neighbor had gone to the mainland on business and brought back a full report.
+But on the night of December 10, 1775, word did reach the O'Dowdy family who lived on Currituck Banks.
+A neighbor had gone to the mainland on business and had brought back a full report.
 Betsy overheard the story, in all its gory details, as it was being related to her father.
 She was shocked to hear that Dunmore's inhumanity had even extended to the farm animals, especially horses.

 Not unlike many generations of young girls, Betsy loved horses.
 Wild ponies roamed the Outer Banks, where she lived.
 They were descended from the horses left by Spanish explorers over two hundred years past.

 Her neighbor continued with his tale, reporting that Col. Robert Howe was on his way to Great Bridge to try to win it back.
 But it was the opinion of Mr. O'Dowdy and his friend that it would take a great many more troops than Howe had available to defeat Dunmore.

 Gen. William Skinner, fifty miles south in Perquimans County, commanded a hundred soldiers.
 If only someone could take Skinner the news, maybe he could get to Great Bridge in time to help Howe.

 Betsy tossed and turned in her bed.
 The thought of Lord Dunmore reaching the Carolinas and killing the Banker ponies haunted her.
 She had listened to her neighbor express his view that Dunmore would do just that, if he were allowed to reach the coast.
 The ponies were potential remounts for the American militia; Dunmore would kill them all.